Performance Analysis of QoS-Differentiated Pricing in Cloud Computing: An Analytical Approach: Performance Evaluation

-The main simulation results are illustrated in Figure~\ref{Fig.10} where the values of $r_{i,1}^{(k)}$ and $r_{i,2}^{(k)}$ correspond to the blue and red ones at the location $3\cdot (i-1)+k$.
-The revenue improvement of our model over the standard on-demand model ranges from 537.5\% to 72.34\% in the compact case and from 339.3\% to 31.78\% in the loose case, which vary with the parameters $m$ and $\beta$.
-In all cases, the revenue improvements are either huge (e.g., up to 537.5\%) or remarkable (e.g., 31.78\% in the worst case).
-As shown in Figure~\ref{Fig.10}, when a cloud provider adopts the QoS-differentiated pricing model, a significant revenue improvement could be achieved especially in the cases where the population of users is less sensitive to latency, the weights of users are more compact, and the population of users is large compared with its processing capacity (i.e., the number of possessed servers).
+The main numerical results are illustrated in Figure~\ref{Fig.10} where the values of $r_{i,1}^{(k)}$ and $r_{i,2}^{(k)}$ correspond to the blue and red ones, respectively.
+Also, for the sake of representation, the cases are indexed using a single parameter $3\cdot (i-1)+k$.
+The revenue improvement of our model over the standard usage-based pricing model ranges from 499.2\% to 93.63\% in the compact case and from 317.1\% to 44.09\% in the loose case, depending on parameters $m$ and $\beta$.
+In all cases, the revenue improvements are either very large (e.g., up to 499.2\%) or large (e.g., 44.09\% in the worst case).
+From Figure~\ref{Fig.10}, we could observe the following \textbf{three phenomena}: \begin{enumerate}

-In the following, we take a closer look at the simulation results in some typical cases to explain the above phenomena.

-\textbf{Phenomenon (\rmnum{1}).} Under the same the weight distribution and $\beta$, and, given the population of users, the revenue improvement decreases with the number of servers a cloud provider possesses, as shown in Figures~\ref{Fig.10}.
+\item [\textbf{(\rmnum{1})}] Under the same weight distribution and $\beta$, and, given the user population size, the revenue improvement decreases with the number of servers a CSP possesses.